Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 4. Incline Ramp

-Great piece of equipment to encourage tummy time, crawling, climbing, and standing balance.
+The Incline Ramp is a great piece of equipment to encourage tummy time, crawling, climbing, and standing balance.
 Helpful for practicing early motor milestones with young children, encouraging dynamic movement.
 The Incline Ramp is also excellent for use in treatment of toe walking and flat feet.
 Check out the incline ramp in action in our Tummy Time Tricks post.

 5. Peanut Ball

-Great tool for dynamic sitting activities, promoting postural control, trunk strength and dynamic balance.
+The Wedge Cushion is ideal for dynamic sitting activities, promoting postural control, trunk strength and dynamic balance.
 I also love using the wedge cushion in standing for active range of motion of lower extremity muscles as well.
 There are two great options, the Original Wedge Cushion in a 15″ size and the Wedge Jr. in 10″ size.
 See the wedge cushion in action in our Toe Walking post.

 10. Bucket Bridge

-Great for navigating, addressing alignment and lower extremity strength.
+The Bucket Bridge allows us to target motor planning, obstacle navigation, address alignment and lower extremity strength.
 Can be modified to increase step length, practice stepping in and out, stepping and jumping up and down.
 Stack them up to promote tall kneeling, and turn them over to use as target for throwing!

 11. Floor Scooter